pensjonatus/flash-fiction/blog/spooky-wingman.md

 ---
-title: 'Spooky Wingman'
+title: Spooky Wingman
 date: '2018-08-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "...and that's why we are all born... screaming."
 Scott leaned back in his chair